Skip to Content

 • Certify that he or she has never been convicted of any felonies and have not been convicted of any second or subsequent alcohol or drug-related offenses within the past academic year under the laws of this or any other state.

-• Verify that he or she does not owe a refund or repayment on a State Grant, a Pell Grant, or a Supplemental Educational Opportunity Grants, and is not in default under the Federal Perkins Loan or Federal Stafford Direct Loan Programs.
+Verify that he or she does not owe a refund or repayment on a state grant, a Pell Grant, or a Supplemental Educational Opportunity Grant, and is not in default under any federal student loan program.

-For Early Awards, the school counselor/representative must submit the application and required documentation to the Commission on Higher Education (CHE) for the Palmetto Fellows Scholarship by April 15th of the student’s senior year.
+For Early Scholarship offers, the student’s school counselor/representative must submit the Palmetto Fellows Scholarship application and required documentation to the Commission on Higher Education (CHE) by April 15th of the student’s senior year.
 Students are eligible to apply if they meet one of the following sets of academic requirements:

-• Score at least 1200 on the SAT (25 on the ACT) by the March national test administration, through the test administration date as determined by CHE of the senior year, earn a minimum 3.50 cumulative GPA on the SC Uniform Grading Policy at the end of the junior year, and rank in the top six percent of the class at the end of either the sophomore or the junior year;
+• Score at least 1200 on the SAT (25 on the ACT) by the March national test administration, earn a minimum 3.50 cumulative GPA on the SC Uniform Grading Policy (SC UGP) at the end of the junior year, and rank in the top six percent of the class at the end of either the sophomore or the junior year;

 OR